Central Queen's Funeral Home

 * indicates Mandatory Field

-Online condolences may be sent below, OR, by sending an email to cqfuneral@gmail.com
+If so desired, memorial donations made to PCDI Canada, would be appreciated.
+Online condolences may be sent below, or by sending an email to cqfuneral@gmail.com

 Online Condolences